Dharmapuri: Politics

-It is part of the Dharmapuri (state assembly constituency) and Dharmapuri (Lok Sabha constituency).
-The Member of Lok Sabha is Thiru.Mani (Dharmapuri).
+It is part of the Dharmapuri Assembly constituency and Dharmapuri Lok Sabha constituency.
+The Member of Lok Sabha is A. Mani.

 Transport

 Roadways

 Dharmapuri is well connected by major National highway NH-44.
 Commonly called north–south corridor which originates from Srinagar and terminates at Kanyakumari passes through the district.
 Another highway it encompasses is NH-844 which originates from Adhiyamankottai in Dharmapuri and terminates at Neraluru village near Chandrapura, Bengaluru.

 State highways like SH-60 (Hogenakkal-Pennagaram-Dharmapuri-Tirupattur), & SH-60A(Dharmapuri-Harur) via Morappur also passes through the city.
 The Dharmapuri-Harur section and Thanipadi-Thiruvannamalai section of SH-60A is currently being widened to four lane roads providing an alternative route to major cities like Puducherry and Villupuram via Thiruvannamalai from Dharmapuri.

 Local and long-distance buses stop there.
-Tamil Nadu State Road Transport Corporation, Karnataka, Kerala and Andhra Pradesh State Transport Corporation buses operate there.
+Tamil Nadu State Transport Corporation, Karnataka, Kerala and Andhra Pradesh State Road Transport Corporation buses operate there.